In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 (Overwrite WordPress folders on your server)

 After all files have been overwritten, refresh your FTP or cPanel File Manager screen and refresh your WordPress site.
 If the error was caused by a corrupted core file the issue should be fixed.
-If the problem is still there, try reinstalling your WordPress site, or contact your hosting company.
+If not, try reinstalling your WordPress site, or contact your host.

 Do You Need To Upgrade Your Hosting?